Walt Disney World’s Blizzard Beach FAQ

-Blizzard Beach (BB) is the largest water park at Walt Disney World Resort.
+Blizzard Beach is the largest water park at Walt Disney World Resort.
 It applies an outrageous ski resort theme to an awesome water adventure park.
 It’s action-oriented, with the emphasis on slides and thrills.
-It features over 17 slides, a wave pool, an area for pre-teens and an area especially for little tikes.
-The water is heated to 80 degrees at BB.
+It features over 17 slides, a wave pool, an area for pre-teens, and an area especially for little tikes.
+The water is heated to 80 degrees at Blizzard Beach.

 Where is Blizzard Beach located?

-Blizzard Beach (BB) is located between Disney’s Hollywood Studios and the All-Star Resorts.
+Blizzard Beach is located between Disney’s Hollywood Studios and the All-Star Resorts.

 How do you get there?

-By bus: All WDW resorts have buses that make regular runs to BB.
+By bus: All Disney Resorts have buses that make regular runs to Blizzard Beach.